-Another option is to use Linux public key (PubKey).
+Another option is to use Linux private key.
 This method eliminates the need to supply password at each login, helps to protect against malicious applications like keyloggers, thus strengthening security, and simplifies launch of automated tasks, decreasing administrative load in Linux environments.
-For this method, a user needs to create a pair of keys:
+For this method, a user must create a pair of keys:

 - Private key is stored on the client (user’s) machine – that is, on the machine where Veeam Backup & Replication runs – usually in the encrypted form.
 To decrypt a private key, you will need to supply a passphrase specified at key creation.

 - Public key is stored on the server (Linux machine) in a special authorized_keys file that contains a list of public keys.

-If you plan to use Linux public key for authentication, make sure you have created private and public keys and stored them appropriately: private key on the client side (Veeam backup server) and public key on the server side (Linux machine).
+If you plan to use Linux private key for authentication, make sure you have created private and public keys and stored them appropriately: private key on the client side (Veeam backup server) and public key on the server side (Linux machine).
 You should also have the passphrase for the private key, if it is encrypted.
-If you select to use Linux PubKey credentials, you should specify the following:
+If you select to use Linux private key credentials, you should specify the following:

 - Passphrase for private key